vkikhtenko/educational_projects/a_project_for_wikishop/README.md

 # A project for Wikishop
+An online store launches a new service.
+Now users can edit and add product descriptions, just like in wiki communities.
+That is, clients offer their edits and comment on the changes of others.
+The store needs a tool that will search for toxic comments and send them for moderation.
-Trained the model to classify comments into positive and negative ones
+Train the model to classify comments into positive and negative ones.
+You have at your disposal a data set with markup on the toxicity of edits.

 # Used libraries
 optuna, nltk, re, catboost, pandas, matplotlib, numpy, scipy, sklearn, worldcloud